ramsteak/EstraPy/docs/2_commands/40_background.md

 ### Fourier

 Models the background as low-frequency Fourier contributions.
-This method performs a continuous Fourier transform onto a limited R-space, and uses a Hann window to select only the lower frequencies, up to Rmax.
-Then performs the inverse transform to calculate the background.
+This method performs a continuous Fourier transform on the signal in k-space, filters out the high frequencies uses a Hann window (up to Rmax), and then performs the inverse transform to estimate the background.

 ```sh
 background fourier <Rmax> [--options]